CZERTAINLY/CZERTAINLY-Interfaces/README.md

 # CZERTAINLY Interfaces

-> This repository is part of the commercial open source project CZERTAINLY.
+> This repository is part of the open source project CZERTAINLY.
 You can find more information about the project at [CZERTAINLY](https://github.com/3KeyCompany/CZERTAINLY) repository, including the contribution guide.

 CZERTAINLY Interfaces is a set of interfaces related to the platform APIs and communication between the platform and available `Connectors`.
 It contains description of the interfaces that can be treated as a reference for the developers and integrators.